Moosieus/blog/blog/gen_statem_in_context.md

 }
 ```

-**In most cases, you should stick to modeling your domain logic as vanilla modules of [plain old data](https://en.wikipedia.org/wiki/Passive_data_structure) structures with pure functions and pattern matching.** Those modules should then be consumed by `GenServer`'s which are simpler and more flexible than `:gen_statem`'s.
+**In most cases, you should stick to modeling your domain logic as vanilla modules of [plain old data structures](https://en.wikipedia.org/wiki/Passive_data_structure) with pure functions and pattern matching.** Those modules should then be consumed by `GenServer`'s which are simpler and more flexible than `:gen_statem`'s.

 That withstanding, `:gen_statem` really shines in use-cases such as managing persistent connections, webserver sessions, and assembling packets.
-These use-cases all have a limited amount of states and all involve dealing with [data in motion](https://en.wikipedia.org/wiki/Data_in_transit).
+These use-cases all have a limited amount of states and deal with [data in motion](https://en.wikipedia.org/wiki/Data_in_transit).

 ## Tutorials
 I consider Andrea Leopardi's [Persistent connections with gen_statem](https://andrealeopardi.com/posts/connection-managers-with-gen-statem/) the best tutorial as persistent connections are an ideal case for `:gen_statem`.